Application procedure

 The first step in applying for the RRE course is to decide at which university you wish to be based.
 If you are admitted, you will be enrolled and take courses at all the participating universities but you have to be based at one of them.
 Each university has different strengths and slightly different selection criteria and you can read more about them below.

 Note that the admission requirements are more or less the same for each university, but the application deadlines vary considerably.
 If you are a citizen of an EU country, you can be based at any of the universities without paying tuition.
-If you are not, you can still be based at the University of Oslo without having to pay tuition fees.

 If you are considering applying, it is a good idea to contact either a Student Ambassador or the professor in charge at the university of your choice.
 Their contact details are listed underneath each summary.